Mathematics

 All students study Mathematics throughout their career at The Dorcan Academy.

-In Year 7 students in the Extended pathway have 6 lessons a fortnight, whilst students in the Central pathway have 8.
+In Year 7 students following the Extended curriculum have 7 lessons a fortnight, whilst the majority of students following the Core curriculum have 8.

-In year 9 students in the Extended pathway have 7 lessons a fortnight, whilst students in the Central pathway have 8.
+In year 8, students following the Extended curriculum have 7 lessons a fortnight, whilst students following the Core curriculum have 8.

 Enrichment Opportunities